|HMRC Reference:Notice 75 (November 2013)||View Change History|

 (c) be designed and constructed primarily for use otherwise than on roads, and

-(d) be used solely for purposes relating to agriculture, horticulture or forestry.
+(d) be used only for purposes relating to agriculture, horticulture forestry or for gritting roads

 The revenue weight of a vehicle is either the maximum weight of the vehicle or the design weight as defined in section 60A of the Vehicle Excise and Registration Act 1994.